Who's Hiring in Clarion County

 Full-Time, 40 hrs./wk.
 Work schedules vary; shift differential is paid for evening hours.
 We provide sign-on and retention bonuses, employer-paid individual coverage for medical (no waiting period), dental and life insurance, employer-paid family vision, along with an excellent pension plan.

 You must successfully complete the caseworker exam and pass an interview.
-Caseworker testing is required for this position.
-Automated testing is available at the Troy A. Wood Human Services Complex, 1 Dale Ave., Franklin, PA from 8:30 a.m. to 4:00 p.m.
+Automated caseworker testing is available at the Troy A. Wood Human Services Complex, 1 Dale Ave., Franklin, PA from 8:30 a.m. to 4:00 p.m.
 Mon. – Fri.
 No appointment necessary.
-Also, candidates must successfully pass an interview.

 Successful candidates will work with us to complete the clearance and drug screening process.
 All background checks must reflect acceptable results.